-As the name ‘Black Tartarian’ implies, the skin of the heirloom cherries is a very dark red to almost black color.
+As the name ‘Black Tartarian’ implies, the skin of this heirloom cherry is a very dark red to almost black color.
 Black Tartarian cherries are medium to large in size and are heart-shaped.
-Beneath the dark, thick skin lays flesh just as dark, firm and crisp texture and inky purple juice.
+Beneath the dark, thick skin lays flesh just as dark, with a firm and crisp texture and inky purple juice.
 Black Tartarian cherries are very juicy and sweet with a rich concentrated flavor.
 The hard stone within the cherry separates easily from the flesh for removal.

 Black Tartarian cherries are an early season variety and are available in the early summer months.

-Black Tartarian cherries are a Russian heirloom variety introduced to the US in the 18th century.
+Black Tartarian cherries are a Russian heirloom variety of Prunus avium, first introduced to the United States in the 18th century.
 The term ‘heirloom’ refers to fruits not sold commercially for more than 50 years.
 These types of fruits often have a superior taste yet have a short shelf life and other qualities required for mass production.
 Black Tartarian cherries derive their name from the Tartars, the Mongolian and Turkish tribes who once laid claim to what is now present day Russian and most of Eastern Europe.

 Recipes that include Black Tartarian Cherries.
 One is easiest, three is harder.